nikDemyankov/mobile-interview-app/README.md

 ![list of winners](./readme_resources/list_view.png)

-We will not focus on getting the design 100% correct, 75% will be good enough.
+We will not focus on getting the design 100% correct 75% will be good enough.

 User should be able to switch between them by tapping on the link above the list.